ABDELLANI-Youcef/covid-19-statistics/README.md

 - setup the dependencies of the project: in the terminal run: ```yarn install```
 - enter the command: ```yarn start``` to start the server in localhost.
 - then you get the application in the localhost in your web browser.

+## Test the application

+After making the local copy of the repository:
+- get inside the repository folder;
+- setup the dependencies of the project: in the terminal run: ```yarn install```
+- enter the command: ```yarn test``` to test the application.
+- then you get the application tested.

+In this application I test the components using the snapshots and I test the logical functions using jest.

 ## Author